28th July 2015

 We’ve witnessed all three trends in our work with UK data centres.
 So, alongside the data centre explosion is a similar boom in physical security at the sites and their integration with human and electronic security measures too.

-Our perimeter security designs mimic the systems and methods used by the data centre operators themselves to protect their equipment and data assets.
+Our data centre security fencing designs mimic the systems and methods used by the data centre operators themselves to protect their equipment and data assets.

 So we develop multiple layers of security protection around the potential data centre target, much like the skins around an onion.